wargarblgarbl/url2graphite/README.md

 You have to edit the graphite_ip and listen_port consts to change your settings.

 This can't do requests to passworded graphite.
-Yet.